vamsee474/cloud-managed-services-project/README.md

 We as team paned to gather and work on this project on every day 4 pm 6 pm at Library.
 We have assigned individual task to all members.
 Roles:
 Vamsee: Designing the planning of the project, defining project vision.
 Creating cloud accounts.
-Sai Prasad: Creating charts.
-Implementing plans
+Durga Prasad: Creating the charts and Implementing the plans Of a Project .
 Venkata: Gathering information effective plan implementations
 Aakash: validating all the process.
 Designing ITIL process